 Increases in food prices compromise household access to food.
 The highest food insecurity zones are located in El Quiché and Huehuetenango and Ch'ortí.
 Families in these zones purchase 80 percent and 70 percent of their food, respectively, which makes them vulnerable to regular food price increases.

 An estimated 1.8 million people are food insecure.
 The majority of these, about 1.7 million, receive food aid, though not on a permanent or sufficiently regular basis to meet their nutritional needs.
 Nearly 500,000 children benefit from government school feeding programs.

 The USAID Guatemala Food Security Program is one of the largest PL-480 Title II food security programs in the Western Hemisphere.
-It coordinates with other USAID programs in health, local governance, enterprise and trade as well as with the Government of Guatemala, international organizations and NGOs to reduce food insecurity in the country.
+It coordinates with other USAID programs in health, local governance, enterprise and trade, and with the Government of Guatemala, international organizations, and NGOs to reduce food insecurity in the country.
 The program addresses food access and availability in vulnerable communities.
-Resources provide essential support through activities that integrate health and nutrition, agriculture and sustainable environmental practices, animal husbandry, micro-enterprise and improved local governance.
+Resources provide essential support through activities that integrate health and nutrition, agriculture and sustainable environmental practices, animal husbandry, micro-enterprise, and improved local governance.

 The current program reaches approximately 400 communities and helps 56,000 families each year.

 Last updated: July 03, 2014